 Let’s compare a distorting proxy server with a transparent proxy, which has the third level of anonymity.
 The distorting proxy offers a higher level of security.
 A transparent proxy filters content but does not mask your IP address to make it anonymous.
 A distorting proxy will protect your identity, though remote sites can still recognize it as a proxy.
-Transparent proxies can also be readily recognized.
+It’s also easy to recognize transparent proxies.
 Some remote sites automatically terminate proxy connections.

 Marketers and business people, among others, can find distorting proxies helpful to their use cases, such as online data research.
 Again, keep in mind that some remote sites will terminate an IP address coming from a proxy.
-Remote sites, however, often need time to analyze and block proxied IP addresses, and this can be offset by rapid proxy rotation, with a new IP chosen at random for each request.
+Remote sites, however, often need time to analyze and block proxied IP addresses.
+Rapid proxy rotation, with a new IP chosen at random for each request, can offset this analysis.
 That’s useful for rapid, high-traffic operations such as web scraping.

 Another important benefit is the distortion of location data.
 With a proxy’s IP address, for example, you can appear to be in a country that restricts access by IPs outside that country.
 That can be useful for projects ranging from political research to entertainment.
 But be aware that, in this example, using an overseas IP can mean slower data transmission.

 For most users, the best feature of a distorting proxy may be the personal anonymity it provides.
-Today’s online environment can be dangerous, and the value of good security can’t be overstated.
+Today’s online environment can be dangerous, and one can’t overstate the value of good security.